 - 5. Impact (Why should your readers care?)

 This structure requires the ability to write good transitions so that the five elements fit together.
 Otherwise, it can feel like five shorter stories that appear one after another.
-But it can make an excellent structure for a long story on the web where you need to break an extended narrative into manageable sections, so readers can browse.
+But it can make an excellent structure for a long story on the web where you need to break an extended narrative into manageable sections.

 (C) The Pyramid